 The Texas Department of Insurance (“TDI”) lays out the insurance requirements for Texas drivers.
-Drivers in Texas are obligated by law to show proof they can pay for the damages they cause in an accident.
+Drivers in Texas are obligated by law to prove they can pay for the damages they cause in an accident.
 The TDI says that “most drivers” do this by purchasing auto liability insurance.
 Ultimately, however, Texas state law requires that drivers have certain minimum amounts of coverage.

 So what amount of coverage is required?
 There are three coverage minimums summed up as 30/60/25 coverage.
 Under Texas law, drivers have at least $30,000 of coverage for injuries per person, up to $60,000 in coverage per accident, and $25,000 of coverage for property damage.

 The 30/60/25 rule is the minimum coverage that Texas drivers need to have.
-The TDI further states that Texas drivers should think about getting more auto liability coverage.
+The TDI further states that Texas drivers should consider getting more auto liability coverage.
 If, for instance, you get in a multi-vehicle accident or total another driver’s vehicle, your liability coverage may not be enough to cover all damages.

 Usually, it is best to talk with a local attorney before the adjuster if injuries are involved.

 As you can see, the TDI explicitly says that Texas drivers must carry at least $30,000 of coverage for injuries per person, $25,000 of coverage for property damage, and $60,000 of coverage per accident.
 The simple truth, however, is that not every Texas driver meets these legal minimums.

 If a driver gets into an accident and is at fault, he or she will face financial liabilities in two ways.
 The first comes from the victim (and his or her auto insurance company).
 The second comes from Texas itself.

 The first group of financial liabilities comes from the victim and her insurer.
 If a driver has no insurance or lapsed insurance, he or she won’t be able to avoid substantial financial liability.
-Simply put, these financial liabilities can be massive and can stay with an at-fault driver for years (or even decades).
+Simply put, these financial liabilities can be massive and stay with an at-fault driver for years (or even decades).

 Like some other states, Texas is a “fault” car accident state.
 Texas is not a no-fault state.
 A fault state means that when you get into an accident in Texas, your auto insurer isn’t automatically required to pay for medical bills, lost income, and other items (irrespective of who caused the accident).

 For victims, the goal is to get full compensation for their injuries.
-For those drivers who are at fault, they can be held 100% liable for all physical injuries and property damages caused by their accident.
+Those drivers who are at fault can be held 100% liable for all physical injuries and property damages caused by their accidents.
 These costs can be tens of thousands of dollars (or even more).